Selecting a publication platform

-When creating a blog, you have to decide which publishing platform you choose for your blog.
-Usually, the selection is made between the most popular publishing platforms between Blogger and WordPress, so they compare their features in this post.
+When creating a blog, you have to decide which publishing platform is the best option for you and your goals.
+Usually, the selection is made between the most popular publishing platforms; between Blogger and WordPress, so we've compared their features in this post.

 Google-owned Blogger is a completely free publishing platform.
 WordPress also has one publishing platform that is completely free to use for blogging.
 In particular, a startling blogger should minimize the cost of blogging and choose a free blog post as it is impossible to predict the popularity of the blog in advance.

 - Free domain name bloginnimi.blogspot.com.

 - The blog can be transferred free of charge.

 - You can get Google AdSense for your blog so you can make money on the blog.

 - You can place other ads on your blog.